Feyerabend/vm/debug/README.md

 ![Debug VM](../assets/images/dvm.png)

-Inside the vm resides some parts which let you e.g. single step through code, if the option was choosen at the start.
-When no longer needed to single step, a command 'continue' executes code without single stepping.
+Inside the vm, there are features that allow you to single-step through the code if selected at the start.
+When single-stepping is no longer needed, the ‘continue’ command can execute the code without pausing at each step.

-A trace can show us what is on the current stack, the program counter, what operator and operand are executing, but also other options are
+A trace can display various elements, such as the current stack, the program counter, the executing operator and operand, and other options like arrays, arguments, and variables.
+The trace can be turned off, and the options can be selected dynamically.
-available: arrays, arguments and variables.
-The trace can be turned off and the options can be choosen on the fly.
-A choice of 'pos' would show the program counter, operation / operand, and the stack.
-A choice of 'pv' would show program counter and variables.
+For example, choosing ‘pos’ would show the program counter, operation/operand, and the stack, while ‘pv’ would show the program counter and variables.

-The breakpoints will halt the program and wait for futher instructions.
+Breakpoints will halt the program and wait for further instructions.

 ![Debug VM](../assets/images/dvm2.png)